mimblewimble/grin-rfcs/text/000x-nrd-kernels.md

 V2 kernels have been supported since Grin `v2.1.0` and V2 supports the notion of "variable size" kernels.

 In V2 we only serialize the data relevant for each kernel feature variant.
-Each kernel contains a 33 byte excess commitment and associated 64 byte signature.
-But the feature variant now defines the additional data.
+All kernels require a single byte to define the feature variant, 33 bytes for the excess commitment and 64 bytes for the associated signature.
+Each kernel variant also includes data specific to the variant.
+Not all kernel variants will include a fee, for example.

 * Plain kernel:
-	* feature: 1 byte
 	* fee: 8 bytes
 * Coinbase kernel:
-	* feature: 1 byte
+	* no additional data
 * Height locked kernel:
-	* feature: 1 byte
 	* fee: 8 bytes
 	* lock height: 8 bytes
 * NRD kernel:
-	* feature: 1 byte
 	* fee: 8 bytes
 	* relative lock height: 2 bytes

-When taking advantage of variable size kernels, NRD kernels are only 2 bytes larger than plain kernels to account for the additional relative lock height information.
+When taking advantage of variable size kernels, NRD kernels are 2 bytes larger than plain kernels to account for the additional relative lock height information.

 Note that the serialization strategy is used for both network "on the wire" serialization of both transactions and full blocks, and local storage, both the database for full blocks and the kernel MMR backend files.
 Version negotiation occurs during the initial peer connection setup process and determines which version is used for p2p message serialization.